FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 **Cloud Functions:**

-- **processQueue:** Processes document changes in the specified Cloud Firestore collection, delivers emails, and updates the document with delivery status information.
+- **acceptTerms:** Callable function for user to accept current terms.

+- **createTerms:** Callable function to create a new terms of service agreement.
+This function can be used to implement admin tooling.

+- **getTerms:** Callable function to get the current terms.

+- **getAcceptances:** Callable function to get acceptances.

 **Access Required**:

 This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added email documents.)
+- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added consent related documents.)